Feature Flags: From Concept to Cultural Revolution

 }

-#Key Terms and Concepts
+Key Terms and Concepts

 Feature flags enable a new way of thinking about product development.
-This introduces some new concepts; and, adds more nuance to some existing ideas.
+This introduces some new concepts; and, adds nuance to existing ideas.
 As such, it's important to define—and perhaps redefined—some key terms that we use in this book:

 Deploying